 15 percent of senior immigrants come from Mexico largely as a result of family unification programs.
 If amnesty for illegal aliens goes through, before long the country will be on the hook not just for twelve million illegal aliens, but also for their grandparents.

 Decades ago, Milton Friedman noted that you can have a welfare state or immigration, but not both.
 Cities and states tested this in the last fifty years by offering generous welfare benefits.
-What they found is they became welfare magnates.
+What they found is they became welfare magnets.
 America is now the premiere welfare magnate in the world.
 If you are a poor person in Guatemala, getting to America is your only goal.
-Globalization has now made it so the smart fraction can get rich in their home country so we get the left side of the bell curve, despite what that traitorous dirt bag Mark Zuckerberg says.
+Since cheap labor makes the ruling class rich, they are happy to import world’s poor into your neighborhood.

 The welfare state has been spending more money with an unsustainable demographic imbalance.
 There are fewer working families supporting more elderly, immigrants and broken families.
 The Russians invest money into increasing the native birth rate.
 Instead we fund Planned Parenthood because liberal economic eugenics dictates that we should extract “full value” from working women as a tax base to subsidize the welfare state while discarding the next generation.